-Plasma or LCD?
-LCD TVs -- including LCD TVs with LED backlights, which are often called LED TVs -- are the most popular type of flat-panel TV.
-However, plasma TVs remain available and are popular with -- and more appropriate for -- some TV buyers.
-Plasma TVs typically have deeper blacks than all but the best LCD TVs, wider viewing angles (a wider range of seating positions from where the picture can be seen without losing quality), and better uniformity (screens that don't suffer from bright spots or color shifts).
+Plasma or LCD ... or OLED?
+LCD TVs, including LED sets, are the best selling type of flat-panel TV.
+Plasma TVs remain available, however, and are more appropriate for some buyers.
+Plasma TVs typically have deeper blacks than all but the best LED TVs, wider viewing angles where the picture can be seen without losing quality, and better uniformity so screens don't suffer from bright spots or color shifts.

-However, they also produce the darkest black levels -- important in making movies look their best.
-An edge-lit LED backlight can't quite produce the same level of black as a full-matrix one -- though both can outshine conventional CCFL backlights in that regard.
-In addition, edge-lit LED TVs tend to struggle more with screen uniformity.
-Consumer complaints of edges or corners that are brighter than other parts of the screen, especially in very dark scenes, are commonplace.
-However, that issue can vary from specific set to specific set, and bothers some more than others.
+An edge-lit LED backlight is thinner than a direct-lit one and more energy efficient, but these LED TVs struggle more with screen uniformity.
+Owners tend to complain of edges or corners that are brighter than other parts of the screen, especially in very dark scenes.
+The issue can vary from set to set, however, and bothers some viewers more than others.